shariqshah/symmetry/README.md

 - ## TODO

 	- Remove model and replace all usages with static mesh
+	- Get editor camera speed and other settings from config file
 	- Re-Implement player logic
 	- Re-Implement saving/loading scene to/from files
 	- Bring back functionality and complete overhaul